 The lack of personal data security is subject to growing scrutiny and criticism.
 This operates at two levels: one is security breaches by hackers, and the second one is the ‘legitimate’ use of data by the organizations that harvest it.

-Data hacking grew exponentially in the last 15 months or so due to pandemic lockdowns that forced many people to work from home, accessing company systems through less secure residential connections.
+Data hacking grew exponentially in the last 15 months or so due to Covid lockdowns that forced many people to work from home, accessing company systems through less secure residential connections.
 In answering “is digitalism good or bad?” here are some basic steps everyone can take to improve their security.

 - Check your home router settings.
 If you work from home, all the traffic will go via your home router.
 Criminals can hack it, get access to Wi-Fi traffic and the whole network.
 To prevent this from happening, you need to check the settings.